nielsmaerten/gluco-check/CONTRIBUTING.md

 Core->>ConversationDecoder: Conversation
 Note right of ConversationDecoder: Extract requested DiabetesPointer(s) Note right of ConversationDecoder: 'DiabetesPointers' = iob, glucose, ...
-ConversationDecoder->>Core: DiabetesQuery
+ConversationDecoder-->>Core: DiabetesQuery
 Core->>DiabetesQueryResolver: DiabetesQuery
 Note left of DiabetesQueryResolver: Processing...
-DiabetesQueryResolver->>Core: AssistantResponse
+DiabetesQueryResolver-->>Core: AssistantResponse
 ```

-`DiabetesQueryResolver` looks up the user in Firebase to find the URL to their Nightscout Site.
+`DiabetesQueryResolver` looks up the user in Firebase to find the URL to their Nightscout site.
 It then uses the Nightscout API to query the requested data.
 From this, it constructs a `DiabetesSnapshot`.
 A `DiabetesSnapshot` is the state of the user's diabetes at a certain point in time.
-It may contains a timestamp, and the values for all `DiabetesPointers` the user has requested.
+It contains a timestamp, and values for every `DiabetesPointer` the user requested.

 The `DiabetesSnapshot` is now forwarded to the `ResponseFormatter`, which will turn it into text that the Google Assistant can say back in response to the user's question: